straw-hat-team/adr/src/adrs/8779742261/README.md

 ### Naming rules derived from the taxonomy

-1. Name fields for the axis they check: an authority field names actors (or the actor-channel shorthand below), a transport field names channels, a scope field names boundaries.
-Never mix axes in one enum without noticing you are doing it.
+1. Name fields for the axis they check: an authority field names actors, a transport field names channels, a scope field names boundaries.
+   Never mix axes in one enum; an enum headed by an actor value takes actor values throughout.
 2. A value must be true for every row in its class.
 Corollary: a class that is the union of several ladder rungs cannot be named after any single rung; it must be named by what the union shares.